This article is in collaboration with Salem Ridge Press.

 Gytha’s Message – Gytha, a young slave, longs to escape the violence and cruelty of the world and devote herself to Christ.
 Although her faith brings hope to those around her, especially during the dark days when England is defeated by William the Conqueror, Gytha must learn that God often has greater work for us to do in the world than out of it.

 To read what the Crew has to say about Salem Ridge Press and these book titles, click on the links below.

-Special thanks to First Mate Denise from Got Chai? for writing this post.
+Special thanks to First Mate Denise from Got Chai? for writing this introductory article.